 There are a few options if you want to get competitive:

 1.)
 You can race the unsanctioned races.
 Spring Series Road Series, Fat Tire Tuesdays, Wednesday night CX.
 This is a great option if you aren't sure what to expect.
 The atmosphere is fun, light hearted, and nothing is taken too seriously.
 Everyone is there for training and a good time.
 It's kind of like a beer league, but way cheaper, on bikes!
 These races are cheap to enter ($5-$10) and many of the seasoned racers use these as training tools, so you'll still get to race the best in Alberta!
 ERTC is hosting the "Try Racing" program this year and will pay for all of your race entry fees to these races.

 2.)
 You can get a "Citizen Racing" License from the Alberta Bicycle Association(ABA).
 This type of racing is if you want to test yourself among more serious riders, but do not want to move up in the ranks of the traditional racing structure.
 These are sanctioned races, where you can win prizes, and have photo-finish and electronic results.
 This is a great way to race in a more serious manner in a true peloton but don't want to commit to traditional racing.
 We will post up more information as we see it.
 You will need to get a citizen racing licence from the ABA.
-Purchase a UCI license through the Alberta Bicycle Association here.
-Or direct link to the license registration on zone4 here.
-If you plan to move up categories, you'll need a full license ($135 for an adult).
-You can check out the race schedule here.
+Purchase a UCI license through the Alberta Bicycle Association.
+If you plan to move up categories, you'll need a full license.
+Check out the race schedule.